 The PGA Golf Green is a highlight for those who love a good putt.
 With views out onto the ocean, you have all the time in the world to work on your drive.
 What makes Gemini such an idyllic retreat is that she offers not only a home, but a five-star resort to call your own.
 A place where days are spent swimming in azure waters, shooting hoops, and sipping lemonade beneath bougainvillea is a place we want to stay.

-Gemini is currently listed by Cristina Condon and Todd Peters of Sotheby’s International with an asking price of $137,500,000.
+Gemini is currently listed by Cristina Condon and Todd Peters of Sotheby’s International with a reduced asking price of $115,000,000.